kawsarjoy/rolepermission/readme.md

     php artisan vendor:publish --provider="KawsarJoy\RolePermission\RolePermissionServiceProvider" --tag="config"
     you may set `rolepermission-enable` to `false` to disable the feature

+### Migration File

+Publish the package migration file to your application.
+Run these commands inside your terminal.

+    php artisan vendor:publish --provider="KawsarJoy\RolePermission\RolePermissionServiceProvider" --tag="migration"
+    you may set `do-migration` to `false` in config file to disable the migration

 ### Permissible Trait

 1. Include `Permissible` trait and also implement `Permissible` contract inside your `User` model.
 See example below.